Edgar Brandt: Motifs

 In 1923, Brandt, in collaboration with sculptor Max Blondat, were able to complete a five-panel hall gate that was displayed at the entrance of the Salon d’Automnes decorative-arts rooms.
 At the center of the panels are 5 figures, designed by Blondat.
 These figures were created using gilt-bronze that reference Greek mythology.
 The middle panel contains the Three Graces which are flanked by figures of Mercury and Venus on the side panels.
 From the distinct similarity between the figures in the panels and to Sandro Botticelli's Primavera, it has been concluded that the two designers were referencing “The Golden Age” of the Renaissance.
 Additionally, the octagonal frame around each of the figures further emphasizes the Renaissance reference.
 The frames placed around the figures can be paralleled to Renaissance ceiling frescos, such as those by Baldassare Peruzzi in the Sala di Galatea in the Villa Farnesina in Rome.
 Surrounding the figures are gear-like flowers and scalloped circles designed by Brandt.
 The combination of the classical figures offset by the abstract expressionistic flowers offers an appealing duality that combines classical iconography with the modernist Art Deco aesthetic.
 With the use of this design, “Brandt equated the artistic rebirth of his own era with that of the past”.

 Prior to Brandt's use of African influences, Africa had been a key fascination among the Parisian artistic community for almost twenty years.
-Many artists such as Pablo Picasso, Henri Matisse, André Derain, and Maurice Vlaminck had used indigenous African art as influences in their work.
+Many artists such as Pablo Picasso, Henri Matisse, André Derain, and Maurice de Vlaminck had used indigenous African art as influences in their work.
 Furthermore, by the early twentieth century, France had established colonies in West Africa which brought African culture to the eyes of Paris's inhabitants.
 One piece, in particular, that encapsulates the exoticism of Africa is L’Oasis designed by Brandt in 1924.
 This piece depicts a tropical atmosphere from the use of the large croton leaves.